 Accreditation Commission for Education in Nursing (ACEN)

 Atlanta, GA 30326

-The mission of the Baccalaureate of Science nursing program aligns with the mission and core values of Delaware State University as well as the College of Education, Health and Public Policy.
+The mission of the Baccalaureate of Science nursing program aligns with the mission and core values of Delaware State University as well as the College of Health and Behavioral Sciences.
 The nursing program provides exceptional educational opportunities for students of diverse backgrounds and prepares entry level nurses to practice competently and safely in a variety of health care settings, including preparation for future specialization and/or graduate study.
 Baccalaureate nursing graduates are prepared professionally to provide compassionate and culturally competent evidence-based health care to meet the current and future needs of individuals, families, and communities within the state of Delaware, the nation, and the international environment.

 The nursing philosophy encompasses the University’s core values as they relate to professional nursing education and professional practice.
 This includes: Excellence in nursing education and practice in the form of scholarship; outreach to others with an appreciation for diversity; an engaging community which fosters skills in the art and science of nursing; and the ability to demonstrate ethical reasoning and integrity which promotes patient advocacy and professionalism in an ever changing health care environment.

 The nursing faculty believes the nursing program prepares the graduate to provide safe, compassionate, and competent nursing care across the lifespan to individuals, families, and communities in a variety of practice settings.
 The graduate will integrate evidence-based principles, sound nursing judgments, the sciences, and clinical reasoning skills necessary for entry level practice.
 Graduate nurses are empowered to become effective nurse leaders with a professional identity to transform health care, maintain a spirit of inquiry, and are committed to lifelong learning.